RiddleMeDoo/QS-Discord-Bot/README.md

 -   A player's API key
 -   The channel id that the bot will send messages to.
 -   The role id of that the bot should tag for notifications.
+-   Your database credentials.
+For Redis it is URL, port, and password.

-If you are not using an online hosting service, copy and paste the following into a file called .env with the same format:
+If you are not using an online hosting service, copy and paste the following into a file called .env with the same format: (see code chunk below)
 If you are using a hosting service, put them into the appropriate "secret", "env", or "config" vars with the following:

 ```